Ben Reeves (baseball)

-Ben F. "Cyclone" Reeves (born 1887) was an American baseball player who played for the All Nations, a mixed-race Negro league team, as a catcher, and also wrestled in a match before or after many of the baseball games as they traveled a large part of the United States, mostly in the Upper Midwest.
+Ben F. "Cyclone" Reeves (born 1887) was an American professional baseball player who played for the All Nations, a mixed-race Negro league team, as a catcher, and also wrestled in a match before or after many of the baseball games as they traveled a large part of the United States, mostly in the Upper Midwest.
 Reeves appears to have known manager J. L. Wilkinson long before the All Nations team was formed, when they both toured with the Des Moines Hopkins Bros. team, the Bloomer Girls.